The Best Dog Food for Yorkies: Top 5 Picks for 2017

 Yorkies are notoriously picky eaters, meaning that I have spent more money on food that went to the garbage than I ever thought I would.

 Also, I did my research.
-After about the third trial run that ended in wasted money, I decided that I would search for the best stuff and find out why my dogs were so finicky about what went into their bodies.
+After about the third trial run that ended up in the garbage once again, I decided that I would search for the best stuff and find out why my dogs were so finicky about what went into their bodies.

 So, you should pay attention to this review, unless you want to spend hours on the internet like I did.
 Save time (and money) by seeing what I've found first.

-Even if you don't get any of the brands I've listed, this article should help you get better food for your dog's needs and why you should care.
+Even if you don't get any of the brands I've listed, this article should help you understand better food for your dog's needs and why you should care.

 What Should You Feed Yorkies?

 On some intellectual level, you know that different dog breeds need different formulations of food.
-Not only does size come into play, but bone structure, skin type, fur type, and other factors come into play when deciding what to feed your dog.
+Not only does size come into play, but bone structure, skin type, fur type, and other factors are all important when deciding what to feed your dog.

 Assuming that you have purebred Yorkies, you may be wondering how their dietary restrictions differ from other dogs.
 Here are some things to consider.

 With smaller breeds, it's harder to tell when they are full grown, but Yorkies are classified as adults after only ten months.
-That means that you will be feeding them adult mixtures for much of their life.
+That means that you will be feeding them adult mixtures for much of their life span.

 You have to worry about their tooth decay, because this breed will lose their teeth as it gets older.